 What is Cucina Povera?

-Both my family in the United States and Italy have made and continue to make meals in the fashion of cucina povera.
+Both my family in the United States and Italy have made, and continue to make, meals in the fashion of cucina povera.
 That is to say, utilizing both what is contained in the kitchen or pantry and what isn’t too costly at the market in order to prepare meals.
-In Italy, the kitchen of the poor arouse out of post War conditions and the generally depressed state of southern Italian life where food choices were limited (regardless of War).
+In Italy, the kitchen of the poor came out of post War conditions and the generally depressed state of southern Italian life where food choices were limited (regardless of War).

-10 examples of cooking in the style of cucina povera include:
+Here are ten examples of cooking in the style of cucina povera:

 How to Cook in the Style of Cucina Povera

-So, my advice to you if you’re looking to cook in the style of, say, the Tuscan peasant or the Calabrian laborer is to have a simple Italian pantry (see my list of the top 12 Italian pantry ingredients) that is well stocked and also to try and lead a more simple existence (see the 10 things my Italian parents taught me about money); that is to say, cutting out excess and living the Italian way (in the kitchen and elsewhere).
+So, my simple advice if you’re looking to cook in the style of, say, the Tuscan peasant or the Calabrian laborer is to keep an Italian pantry (see my list of the top 12 Italian pantry ingredients) that is well stocked and to try and lead a more simple existence (see the 10 things my Italian parents taught me about money); that is to say, cutting out excess and living the Italian way (in the kitchen and elsewhere).